 I consider my "roots" from East Tennessee and Bell County, KY.
 Many of my direct line moved to Monroe, MI as early as 1923 and that is where our line also starts to include the State of Michigan.
 As the internet/web became available, it became a boom for genealogists.
 I took it upon myself to do as much as possible to preserve our families past, that they will be remembered.
 Miller/Cox/Brogan/Parks.

-I started in the 90s to visit with those in our line and to gather as many of our old family photos and stories as possible ; before those who could share them were gone.
+I started in the 90s (I can't believe it has been 20 years ago) to visit with those in our line and to gather any old family photos and stories ; before those who could share them were gone.
 So much is lost forever without these personal accounts and photos.
+I feel a deeper connection than what one can get by just looking over "data".
 I chose Find-a-grave first because it was free to all, which made it most accessible.

 WE ARE THE CHOSEN

 My feelings are in each family we are called to find the ancestors.

 To put flesh on their bones and make them live again,

 To tell the family story and to feel that somehow they know and approve.

 To me, doing genealogy is not a cold gathering of facts but, instead,